johannes-codes/komoot-assignment/README.md

 # #5 Introduce Flicker Service
 So I got my personal API key from Flickr and presumably called the right API.
 The response is unfortunately XML, which I'll need to parse in the next step.

+# #6 Create custom XML parser for Flicker Response
+Unfortunately, the Flickr API response is XML, which requires a custom parser instead of JSON.
+This has cost me a bit more time.
+Now the image URL is constructed, and in the next step, I'll attempt to load those images in the ScrollView.